-We are deeply indebted and most grateful to Stuart Licht for general discussions on this topic and especially for emphasizing the importance of oxygen isotope fractionation experiments to access the (putative) role of nuclear spins in the enzymatic hydrolysis of pyrophosphate, which we discussed in Section V.C.
-We would also like to thank Jason Alicea, Leon Balents, Maissam Barkeshli, Steve Girvin, Victor Gurarie, Andreas Ludwig, Lesik Motrunich, Michael Mulligan, David Nesbitt, Nick Read, T. Senthil, Michael Swift, Ashvin Vishwanath and Mike Zaletel for their patience and input on our work.

-MPAF's research was supported in part by the National Science Foundation under Grant No. DMR-14-04230, and by the Caltech Institute of Quantum Information and Matter, an NSF Physics Frontiers Center with support of the Gordon and Betty Moore Foundation.
-MPAF is grateful to the Heising-Simons Foundation for support.
-LR was supported by the Simons Investigator Award from the Simons Foundation, by the NSF under grant No. DMR-1001240, the NSF MRSEC Grant DMR-1420736, and by the KITP under grant No.NSF PHY-1125915.
-LR thanks the KITP for its hospitality as part of the Synthetic Matter workshop and sabbatical program.
+ACKNOWLEDGMENTS.
+We are deeply indebted and most grateful to Stuart Licht for general discussions on this topic and especially for emphasizing the importance of oxygen isotope fractionation experiments to access the (putative) role of nuclear spins in the enzymatic hydrolysis of pyrophosphate, which we discussed in Conceptual and Experimental Implications, QDS Mass-Independent Mechanism for Isotope Fractionation.
+We also thank Jason Alicea, Leon Balents, Maissam Barkeshli, Steve Girvin, Victor Gurarie, Andreas Ludwig, Lesik Motrunich, Michael Mulligan, David Nesbitt, Nick Read, T. Senthil, Michael Swift, Ashvin Vishwanath, and Mike Zaletel for their patience and input on our work.
+M.P.A.F.'s research was supported in part by the National Science Foundation (NSF) under Grant DMR-14-04230 and by the Caltech Institute of Quantum Information and Matter, an NSF Physics Frontiers Center with support from the Gordon and Betty Moore Foundation.
+M.P.A.F. is grateful to the Heising-Simons Foundation for support.
+L.R. was supported by the Simons Investigator Award from the Simons Foundation, by the NSF under Grant DMR-1001240, by the NSF Material Research Science and Engineering Center Grant DMR-1420736, and by the Kavli Institute for Theoretical Physics (KITP) under Grant NSF PHY-1125915.
+L.R. thanks the KITP for its hospitality as part of the Synthetic Matter workshop and sabbatical program.